BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: BEAT: Body-Expression-Audio-Text Dataset

 \subsubsection{Facial Expression and Emotion.}

-Facial expressions and emotions were strongly correlated (excluding some of the lip movements), and analysis of the correlation between conversational gestures and emotional categories allowed the correlation of gestures with emotion labels and facial expressions to be verified simultaneously.
-As shown in Fig. \ref{fig:fig3}a, We visualized the gestures in T-SNE based on a 2s-rotation representation, and the results showed gestures have different characteristics in different emotions.
-For example, as shown in Fig. \ref{fig:fig3}b, speaker 2 has different gesture styles when angry and happy, e.g., the gestures are larger and faster when angry.
-The T-SNE results also show a significant difference between happy (blue) and angry (yellow).
+Facial expressions and emotions were strongly correlated (excluding some of the lip movements), and we first analyze the correlation between conversational gestures and emotional categories here.
+As shown in Figure \ref{fig:fig3}a, We visualized the gestures in T-SNE based on a 2s-rotation representation, and the results showed that gestures have different characteristics in different emotions.
+For example, as shown in Figure \ref{fig:fig3}b, speaker-2 has different gesture styles when angry and happy, \textit{e.g.}, the gestures are larger and faster when angry.
+The T-SNE results also significantly differ between happy (blue) and angry (yellow).
 However, the gestures for the different emotions are still not perfectly separable by the rotation representation.
 Furthermore, the gestures of the different emotions appear to be confounded in each region, which is also consistent with subjective perceptions.
-Overall, conversational gestures are found to be related to emotions and facial expressions.